 Financial aid can make this extremely affordable, and many classes are offered on weekends and evenings.
 Check out this list of highest paying associate degrees.

-- Did you know that there is a national court reporter shortage?
+There will be a court reporter shortage soon!
 Median salaries for court reporters nationwide top $50,000 per year and can exceed $90,000 for this two-year degree.
 If you have the fastest fingers in the West, why not earn a great living with your strange talent.

-- Do you cringe at typos and grammar mistakes?
-Self-published authors are coming out of the woodwork.
-Guess what?
-They ALL need proofreaders.
+Maybe you can’t picture yourself writing, but you can spot a spelling or grammar error a mile away?
 A professionally trained proofreader can make great money on the side… that’s good news when you’re saving for a house!

-- If you have unused technology like smartphones, gaming consoles, and that Kindle you’ve never used — sell them on Amazon or Craigslist and put some cash in the bank.
+If you have unused technology like smartphones, iPads, gaming consoles, and that Kindle you’ve never used — sell them on Amazon, Ebay, or Craigslist and put some cash in the bank.